wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 This type of communication is good for keeping the components decoupled from the others.

-Tip: send the callback functions as state instead of props, most of the times the callback functions are created during the render time (like the one on the example before) and if you send that as a prop it can prevent the `shouldComponentUpdate` to work properly because the props will be considered different, this is not what you want most of the time,
+Tip: send the callback functions as `state` instead of `props`, most of the times the callback functions are created during the render time (like the one on the example before) and if you send that as a prop it can prevent the `shouldComponentUpdate` to work properly because the props will be considered different, this is not what you want most of the time,